Alignment is a categorisation used in Dungeons & Dragons to describe characters' ethical nature and moral code.

 At Voquent, we use character alignment as a helpful pointer to a character's nature and motivations, which helps refine voice actor casting selections for video games, animations, audio dramas, and more.

 It's beneficial to shortlist voice actors based on the motivation/perception of a character and gender, age, pitch and tone.

 Nine alignments combine a character's views on abiding by a prescribed code of conduct, e.g. the laws of the land, with their inherent nature to act either in the interests of others, selfishly or against others (Good vs Evil).

 Their nature can be Good, Neutral, or Evil on the moral scale and Lawful, Neutral, or Chaotic on the rule-following spectrum.

 |Lawful Evil||Neutral Evil||Chaotic Evil|

-It’s not a perfect system and of course many characters will not fit neatly into one alignment, for example the alignment Chaotic Evil doesn’t fit well with a self serving adrenaline junkie.
-And alignment doesn’t tell you how a character will speak exactly but because morals and ethics (alignment) strongly influence a character’s actions in the world it has a knock on effect to how they are perceived by other characters.
+It's not a perfect system, and of course, many characters will not fit neatly into one alignment.
+For example, the alignment of Chaotic Evil doesn't work well with a self-serving adrenaline junkie.
+And alignment doesn't tell you how a character will speak exactly.

 Lawful Good (Righteous / Protective / Compassionate)